kercre123/wire-pod/README.md

 Known Issues:

 - ARM processing is slow until I find a good way to deal with the end of speech on (comparatively) slow hardware.
-- The audio stream is a little cut off at the beginning.
-	- This may be an issue with vector-cloud/chipper itself, it seems to happen in normal operation with the prod servers too.

 Current Implemented Actions: